Lennca/SimpleWeatherApp/README.md

 ## About
 This is a simple weather application fetching data from [Open Weather Map](https://openweathermap.org/).

-The application is built using React on the client-side and Node.js and Express for the simple server-side part of the application.
+The application is built using React on the client-side and Node.js + Express for the server-side part of the application.

 API: [Open Weather Map](https://openweathermap.org/)